Michael Woroniecki

-Michael Peter Woroniecki (also Michael Warnecki, Warneki, Worneki, Mike War, and Mike Wazowski; born February 4, 1954) is an independent, non-denominational Christian missionary.
-Woroniecki is well known for his ministry on college campuses and at various public events across the US over the span of the last 30 years.
+Michael Peter Woroniecki (also Michael Warnecki, Warneki, Worneki, Mike War, and Mike Wazowski; born February 4, 1954) is an American evangelical street preacher, known for his ministry on college campuses and at various public events across the US over the span of the last 30 years.

 Early life and family

 Woroniecki was the youngest of a large Polish Catholic family who was raised in the city of Grand Rapids, Michigan.
 His mother became involved in the Catholic Charismatic Movement in the early 1970s and sought to introduce her children to the born again experience.
 In 1972, seeking a way out of Grand Rapids, he "made a deal with God" that he would attend prayer meetings with his mother if he could make All-City tailback in football and thus receive a scholarship for college.
 He got the title and the scholarship.

 Woroniecki attended Central Michigan University (CMU) where he studied psychology and played varsity football from 1972 to 1976.
 He boasted of being able to bench press 400 lbs and run a 4.5 second 40-yard dash.
 Woroniecki explains in his Christian testimony that he forgot his deal with God and had a "wild streak", involving himself in alcohol and partying.
 Woroniecki states that he was known to his teammates as the "Crazy War" and says he was arrested the summer of his freshman year for fighting in a bar, just to prove to his peers how tough he was.